jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 For example, a rationalist whose goal is charity might establish a framework for measuring outcomes (e.g. utilitarianism), identify some axioms (e.g. empirical estimates of various quantities), and then reason with in the framework (e.g. compute marginal utility-per-dollar for donations various charitable causes) and select the action which comes out on top (e.g. bednets in Africa).

 How does this improve upon the Yudkowsky definition: “rationality is systematized winning”?
 That attempt at a definition confuses what rationality *is* with what rationality *aspires to be*.
 The goal of *any* decision-making philosophy is to allow its practitioners to “win”, a term which here serves as a generic stand-in for an objective that someone might seek to accomplish.
-An actionable definition for a decision-making philosophy must take the form of a recipe for behavior, and if we have multiple philosophies defined in this way, we can compare them by seeing which one leads to winning more often.“Winning” is therefore a way to *evaluate* decision-making strategies, but not a useful way to *define* them.
-(Defining a strategy as “do what wins the most”, and then advocating for it because “it wins the most”, is blatantly tautological.)
+An actionable definition for a decision-making philosophy must take the form of a recipe for behavior, and if we have multiple philosophies defined in this way, we can compare them by seeing which one leads to winning more often.
+"Winning" is therefore a way to *evaluate* decision-making strategies, but not a useful way to *define* them.
+(Defining a strategy as "do what wins the most", and then advocating for it because “it wins the most”, is blatantly tautological.)

 ---